 Masamune Isogai, who owns a Pontiac Trans Am like the one seen in the 1970’s TV show Knight Rider, says: “Each time I drive it, I still get a thrill.
 There aren’t many vehicles that give you that feeling.”
 Isogai talks to his car as he cruises through the streets as avid collectors like him see their cars as one of the family.

 While on the outside these cars appear little changed from the time of their manufacture, they have been extensively updated with modern technology — hence the name modern classics.
 Take the example of the Trans Am, which has a mix of 1980’s sharp exterior angles combined with a new interior and modern electronic and mechanical components.

-Here are a few of such modern classics that can be seen cruizing the streets of Tokyo on any given weekend:
+Some of the modern classics that can be seen cruizing the streets of Tokyo

 Ferrari 328 GTB (1985-1989)